I regularly get emails from male Moral Fibres readers asking about men’s ethical clothing companies.

 H.O.V. – H.O.V. sell fashion-led men’s vintage clothing, with prices from £9.

-Wolfe Academy – Wolfe Academy sell a large selection of Earth Positive t-shirts printed with water based inks.
+Wolfe Academy – Wolfe Academy sell a large selection of Earth Positive t-shirts printed with water-based inks, and offer free shipping on orders over £25.

 Budget – ££